 A crumbly square of hot cornbread is great comfort food.
-I’ve been making it since I first learned how from the original Moosewood Cookbook- so long that my substitutions have substitutions (doesn’t that make me sound old!).
-I still use honey, even though with all the troubles honeybees have now, honey has gone from an inexpensive, common recipe ingredient to an expensive occasional one.
+I’ve been making it since I first learned how from the original Moosewood Cookbook– so long that my substitutions have substitutions (doesn’t that make me sound old!).
+I still use honey, though with all the troubles honeybees have now, honey has gone from a common recipe ingredient to an expensive, occasional one.
 It helps this cornbread brown nicely and I like the flavor.
 I use local unprocessed honey– this recipe can stand a honey with character.

 I used to make this with 1% dairy milk, now I use unsweetened soy milk.
-If you use sweetened soy milk, cut the amount of honey.
-Melted butter has been replaced by extra-virgin olive oil.
+Use your choice of milk.
+I now use extra-virgin olive oil instead of butter.

-This makes a full 9 x 13″ pan of cornbread.
+This recipe yields a full 9 x 13″ pan of cornbread.
 To use a smaller square pan, cut the recipe in half.

 - Wet ingredients: